-The CGT provisions were introduced with effect from 20 September 1985.
+The provisions on Capital Gains Tax were introduced with effect on 20 September 1985.
 They generally apply to include net capital gains in assessable income for the income year.
 Net capital losses are carried forward.

 The CGT provisions detail the various scenarios when a transaction will result in a capital gain or loss.
 These are referred to as CGT events.
 Unless a transaction falls within one of these scenarios, there will not be a CGT liability.

 The Income Tax Assessment Act 1997 (the Tax Act) sets out all the CGT events for which a capital gain or loss can be made.
-The full list of CGT events is summarised in a handy table at section 104-5 of the Tax Act.
+The full list of CGT events is summarised in a handy table in sections 104-5 of the Tax Act.

 CGT liabilities can arise in respect of any of the following: leasing, inheritance, subdividing land, goodwill, contracts, options, a company liquidation, leaving Australia, marriage breakdown, working from home, shares, a civil court case, trusts, bankruptcy, incorporating a company.

 If any of these situations occur, or some other transaction occurs which may have CGT implications, you need to look carefully to determine whether this is caught by one of the CGT events.

 The Tax Act states that if a transaction is not caught by one of the CGT events, it will not be subject to CGT.

 The most common CGT event is CGT Event A1 – Disposal of a CGT asset.
 Section 104-10 of the Tax Act states the event occurs if you dispose of a CGT asset.
 You are told that you dispose of a CGT asset if a change of ownership occurs whether because of some act or event or by operation of law.
 The concept of “disposal” is limited to where there is a change in ownership of an asset from one person to another.
 Disposals of pre-CGT assets are disregarded.